sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 ### <a name="manage-accts-users"></a>Managing Users on an Account
 Only project PIs and co-PIs can add or remove users from an account.
-This can only be done via the [XSEDE portal](https://portal.access-ci.org) account (there is no command line interface for this).
+This can only be done via the ACCESS Allocations Management page at: https://allocations.access-ci.org/ web page (there is no command line interface for this).
-After logging in, go to the Add User page for the account.
+After logging in, go to the Manage User page for the account.

 [ [Back to Managing Accounts](#managing-accounts) ] [ [Back to Top](#top) ]